 The outlook for 2021 remains uncertain.
 The pandemic has intensified in many parts of the world, even as vaccine rollouts provide hope.
 Importantly, banking dividends are likely to resume in countries where they were curtailed, but they are unlikely to come close to 2019 levels in Europe and the UK, and this will limit the potential for dividend growth.
 Crucially, banks (which usually pay the largest share of the world’s dividends) mostly entered the crisis with healthy balance sheets.
 Bank dividends may have been restricted by regulators in some parts of the world, but the banking system has continued to function, underpinned by robust capital levels, which is vital for the smooth operation of economies.

 Those parts of the world that proved resilient in 2020 look likely to repeat this performance in 2021, but some sectors are likely to continue to struggle until economies can reopen fully.
 The disruption in some countries and sectors has been extreme, but a global approach to income investing means the benefits of diversification should have helped mitigate some of these effects.

 UK commercial property

-Returns from UK commercial property are predominantly derived from rental income typically paid on a quarterly basis by the tenant that occupies the property.
-During the Spring many businesses were forced to shut down as part of the government’s lockdown to try to slow the spread of COVID-19.
-The current situation is similar with various levels of restrictions in place across the United Kingdom.
-Again, this is affecting the ability of some businesses to pay rent, notably within the leisure and retail sectors.
-This will, in time, impact the income distributions that UK commercial property funds can make to investors.
+During 2020 and the first quarter of 2021 many businesses were forced to shut down as part of the government’s lockdown to try to slow the spread of COVID-19.
+This has affected the ability of some businesses to pay rent, which is impacting the income distributions that UK commercial property funds can make to investors.

 Rents, new lettings and leases